publicdocs/uscode/assets/md/titles/usc33/us/usc/t33/ch36/schIV/m__us_usc_t33_s2267.md

 >     There is authorized to be appropriated $3,000,000 for fiscal years beginning after September 30, 1992.
 Such sums shall remain available until expended.”

     [Pub.
-L. 100–220, title II][/us/pl/100/220], subtitle C, Dec.
+L. 100–220, title II][/us/pl/100/220/tII], subtitle C, Dec.
 29, 1987, [101 Stat.
 1467][/us/stat/101/1467], as amended by [Pub.
-L. 100–688, title I, § 1003(b)][/us/pl/100/688/s1003/b], (c), Nov.
+L. 100–688, title I][/us/pl/100/688/tI], § 1003(b), (c), Nov.
 18, 1988, [102 Stat.
 4150][/us/stat/102/4150], directed Administrator of the Environmental Protection Agency, within 3 years after Dec.
 29, 1987, in consultation with Administrator of the National Oceanic and Atmospheric Administration and other Federal, State, and interstate agencies, to prepare and submit to Congress a New York Bight Restoration Plan and a detailed schedule and two preliminary reports at specified times, and further directed Administrator to conduct a study of problems associated with plastic debris in the New York Bight and report to Congress within 6 months after Dec.
 29, 1987.

 ----------